 Sigrun’s career aspirations first appeared when she was 10 years old, and she worked for her parents’ family business… learning each aspect of the work over the next few years, until she was able to run the company when they went away on vacation.

-Sigrun pursued her love of business and computers, and garnered four Masters’ degrees in architecture, computer aided architectural design, computer science and business.
+Sigrun pursued her love of business and computers and garnered four Masters’ degrees in architecture, computer-aided architectural design, computer science, and business.

-She then rose to the ranks of CEO at a software company, and became the #4 female CEO in Iceland.
+She then rose to the ranks of CEO at a software company and became the #4 female CEO in Iceland.

-In her first career she was a CEO for 10 years, where she worked on turnarounds, mergers, and fast growth small businesses - helping boost employee satisfaction thanks to her love of personal development.
+In her first career she was a CEO for 10 years, where she worked on turnarounds, mergers, and fast growing small businesses - helping boost employee satisfaction thanks to her love of personal development.

 But at this point, Sigrun got sick and she couldn’t work for 7 months.
 That was a turning point in her career, and she realized that she couldn’t return to work… instead she wanted to start her own business.

-At first she didn’t know what her “big business idea” would be, so she started off her second career as a consultant.
+At first, she didn’t know what her “big business idea” would be, so she started off her second career as a consultant.